U.S. still has too many strip malls - report

 In the third quarter, the national vacancy for strip malls was 10.5 percent, unchanged from the second quarter and down 0.3 percentage point from a year earlier, according to preliminary figures by Reis.
 But it still was only 0.6 percentage point off of the peak rate of 11.1 percent seen two years ago, Reis said.
 These shopping centers are usually anchored by supermarkets or large drug stores.

-Developers have been loath to build new centers.
+Developers have been loathe to build new centers.
 So far this year, only 3.6 million square feet of new space has been brought to market, on track to break the 32-year record low set in 2010, when 4.5 million square feet opened, Reis said.

 Asking rent at these strip malls inched up 0.3 percent to $19.25 per square foot.
 Effective rent, which factors in months of free rent and other perks landlords offer to keep or attract tenants, rose 0.4 percent to $16.75 per square foot, up just 1.1 percent year over year.